waitzShigoto/kc_blog/content/en/2021-12-23-android-kotlin-mvvm-dagger-http-rxjava.markdown

 ---
 layout: post
+title: >-
-title: "Creating a Smooth Auto-Loading Pagination Github API Demo: MVVM, DI, RxJava, and Paging in Android Kotlin"
+  Creating a Smooth Auto-Loading Pagination Github API Demo: MVVM, DI, RxJava, and Paging in Android Kotlin
-date: 2021-12-23 13:06:12 +0800
+date: '2021-12-23 13:06:12 +0800'
 image: cover/kotlin-mvvm+rxjava+retrofit+okHttp+dagger.png
-tags: [Android]
+tags:
+  - Android
-categories: Android實作
+categories: AndroidDev
+excerpt: >-
-excerpt: "In this tutorial, we will explore how to create a Github API Demo using MVVM, DI, RxJava, and Paging in Android Kotlin.
-Through this demo, you will learn how to build a smooth auto-loading pagination application and understand how to use these important technologies in Kotlin."
+  In this tutorial, we will explore how to create a Github API Demo using MVVM, DI, RxJava, and Paging in Android Kotlin.
+Through this demo, you will learn how to build a smooth auto-loading pagination application and understand how to use these important technologies in Kotlin.
 ---

 ## Introduction